Season5/Papyrus/README.md

 - Each cohort has its success and failure
 - A brief story of Moringa School journey

+# Technologies used
+- Android built by Android studio

 # Team
 [Elvis ](http://github.com/Elvisthacoder)<br>